jacopotagliabue/paas-data-ingestion/README.md

 * [Snowflake](https://signup.snowflake.com/), which allows us to store raw data at scale and manipulate it with powerful SQL queries, abstracting away all the complexity of distributed computing in a simple API.
 * [dbt](https://www.getdbt.com/), which allows us to define data transformation as versioned, replayable DAGs, and mix-and-match materialization strategies to suite our needs.

-Finally, it is worth mentioning that the repository is e-commerce related as a combination of three factors:
+Finally, it is worth mentioning that the repository is e-commerce related as a results of mainly three factors:

 * our own experience in building [pipelines for the industry](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat);
 * the availability of high-volume, high-quality data to simulate a realistic scenario;